mcrosson/accessible.tips/content/tips/doctors-negotiating-with-doctors.md

 Succinctly: every time.

-Trips to the dentist, travel, big events, sick loved one, all can require negotiations with health care providers.

 > This is gonna be hella hard on me, how do I mitigate that?

 If you are asking yourself how to midigate the difficulties, you should ask your doctor to work with you to mitigate your difficulties.